40+ Common Latin Phrases Used in English (That You Should Know)

 Common Latin Phrases Used in English

 Are you ready?
-Here come over 40 awesome Latin phrases that appear in English on a regular basis!
+Here come over 50 awesome Latin words and phrases that appear in English on a regular basis!
 You don’t need to know any Latin in order to follow along, because I explain both the literal and the idiomatic meaning.

 But here’s a quick note for anyone who is learning Latin: since I am focusing on the use of the phrases in English, I have not included macrons in the spelling of the Latin words.